HackBalak/REDCELL/README.md

 - **covenantRedirector** running ubuntu machine with nginx redirector on port 80 .

-- **phishingVM** running ubuntu machine with gophish tool installed and running on port 3333 and 80 .
+- **phishingVM** running ubuntu machine with gophish tool installed and running on ports 3333 and 80 .

 - **gophishRedirector** running ubuntu machine with nginx redirector on port 80 .